MCamner/Design-Prototype/tools/mq-client-optimizer/README.md

 Template-based optimizer and readiness analyzer for IGEL and macOS clients.

 This first version is intentionally safe.
-It supports `analyze`, JSON/HTML reports, bundled baselines, sample data, local JSON input, and agent URLs.
+It supports a CLI and a standalone HTML app, `analyze`, JSON/HTML reports, bundled baselines, sample data, local JSON input, and agent URLs.
 It does not yet apply endpoint changes.

 ## Baselines